Redwood Valley, California: Politics

-Redwood Valley is in Mendocino County's 1st Supervisors district; it is represented by Glenn McGourty, a resident of the 1st district.
+Redwood Valley is in Mendocino County's 1st Supervisors district; it is represented by Madeline Cline, a resident of the 1st district.

 Industry

 Redwood Valley is primarily residential and agricultural.
 The primary crop by far is winegrapes, with many estate and independent vineyards.
 There are over a dozen wineries in the area, which participate in an annual wine-tasting event each Father's Day called A Taste of Redwood Valley.

 Schools

 Redwood Valley is part of the Ukiah Unified School District.
 Due to a budget shortfall, Redwood Valley Elementary School was closed in June 2010.
 Its fourth grade and younger students were dispersed to Calpella Elementary in Calpella and its fifth and sixth grade students were absorbed into Eagle Peak Middle School.
 UUSD students from the area attend Ukiah High School in Ukiah for grades 9–12.

 Redwood Valley is also home of the Redwood Valley Outdoor Education Project, an organization which works with elementary schools in the district to provide hands-on science education.

 In addition, Redwood Valley is the home of Deep Valley Christian School (Preschool to High School) which is accredited by the Western Association of Schools and Colleges.